-One of the six communes (in addition to Listrac-Médoc, Margaux, Pauillac, Saint-Estèphe and Saint-Julien) within the French Médoc (Haut-Médoc) area which are own appellations and are allowed to carry the communal name on the bottle label.
-The name (also Moulis-en-Médoc) is derived from the many wind and water mills that used to operate here.
-The vineyards cover some 600 hectares.
-The area forms a twelve kilometre long and up to two kilometre wide strip running from southwest to northeast between Margaux and Saint-Julien.
-The predominant soil consists of deposited gravel on a sandy clay layer.
-The area lies a little further back from the Gironde and is therefore vulnerable to frost due to the weaker temperature balance caused by the river.
+One of the six communes (along with Listrac-Médoc, Margaux, Pauillac, Saint-Estèphe and Saint-Julien) within the French Médoc region (Haut-Médoc) that are appellations in their own right and are allowed to bear the commune name on the bottle label.
+The name (also Moulis-en-Médoc) derives from the many wind and water mills that used to operate here.
+The vineyards cover around 600 hectares of vines.
+The area forms a strip twelve kilometres long and up to two kilometres wide, running from southwest to northeast, between Margaux and Saint-Julien.
+The predominant soil consists of deposited gravel on a sandy loam layer.
+The area lies a little further back from the Gironde and is therefore at risk of frost due to the weaker temperature equalisation caused by the river.

 In the past, you needed a wealth of encyclopaedias and specialist literature to keep up to date in your vinophile professional life.
 Today, Wine lexicon from wein.plus is one of my best helpers and can rightly be called the "bible of wine knowledge".Prof.
 Dr. Walter Kutscher